canonical/subiquity/doc/tutorial/intro-to-autoinstall.rst

 file named :code:`autoinstall.yaml` on the install media itself.

 There are two potential locations for the :code:`autoinstall.yaml` file:
  * At the root of the "cdrom".
-When writing the installation ISO to a USB Flash Drive, this can be done by copying the :code:`autoinstall.yaml` to the partition containing the contents of the ISO - i.e., in the same directory containing the :code:`casper` directory.
+When you write the installation ISO to a USB Flash Drive, this can be done by copying the :code:`autoinstall.yaml` to the partition containing the contents of the ISO - i.e., in the directory containing the ``casper`` sub-directory.
  * On the rootfs of the installation system - this option will typically require modifying the installation ISO and is not suggested, but is supported.

 Directly specifying autoinstall as a :code:`autoinstall.yaml` file does not require a :code:`#cloud-config` header, and does not use a top level :code:`autoinstall` key.
 The autoinstall directives are placed at the top level.

 .. code-block:: yaml